alancrawford/Smolyak/README.md

 sp = SmolyakPoly(:spread, sk; NumDeriv=0);
 ```

-In this example, we will use the grid points of the corresponding Smolyak grid to evaluate the true function and use it fit coefficients.
+In this example, the corresponding Smolyak grid is used to evaluate the true function and fit coefficients.

 ```
 # Get true values of function at grid points